Paris Saint-Germain FC (PSG) Sponsors 2025/26

 Nike

-Nike, the American-based sports brand, entered into a sponsorship agreement with PSG over thirty years ago.
-The latest agreement came to an end in 2019, which the two parties further extended.
-Nike now serves PSG as a Major Partner until the end of 2032.
+Nike, the American sportswear and sporting goods giant, entered into a sponsorship agreement with PSG over thirty years ago.
+After their previous agreement came to an end in 2019, the two parties further extended their partnership in a bumper deal set to run until 2032.

 Qatar Airways

-The partnership has the Qatar Airways logo featured on the front of all PSG matchday shirts.
+The partnership puts the Qatar Airways logo on the front of all PSG matchday shirts.

 PREMIUM PARTNERS